-The Great Value Carters: Ciara And Russell Wilson Go “Apesh*t” With Halloween Hov And Bey Looks
+Ciara And Russell Wilson Go “Apesh*t” With Halloween Hov And Bey Looks

 Did Ciara make a good Bey?
 She’s kind of got her facial expressions down and the hair definitely looks similar.

-How do you think Russell Wilson did with his Jay Z look?
+How do you think Russell Wilson did with his Jay Z costume?
 The hair isn’t quite long enough, but we see the effort there.

 Hit the flip to see how their adorable kiddos embraced Halloween.

-Sienne and young Future dressed as Janet and Randy Jackson.
+The couple’s kids Sienne and young Future dressed as Janet and Randy Jackson.
 Their kids seem like they are ready to perform for real too.

 Future definitely has that IT factor…